1918–1920 unrest in Split: Admirals' conference

-27 January Split incident
+27 January 1920 incident

 The fear of an annexation by Italy led to a violent attitude by some members of the Croat majority towards the Italian minority; both in Split and Trogir, Italians were assaulted in several instances and their property damaged, especially after Fanfogna's attempt to seize Trogir.
 The most serious incident happened on 27 January 1920, after the Allies had sent to Belgrade an unwelcome note about the settlement of the new Italian-Yugoslav border.
 A public rally against Italian imperialism was organized, but it ended in an assault on the offices of some Italian associations and about twenty Italian shops, whose signs, shutters and windows were shattered.

-11 July Split incident
+11 July 1920 incident

 On 11 July 1920, street conflict erupted between Italians and Croats.
-Accounts diverge about the cause of these clashes: according to Croat sources, they were triggered by the removal of a Yugoslav flag by two officers from Puglia; according to Italian sources, they were started by people who had just attended to a conference held by a Croat nationalist.
+Accounts diverge about the cause of these clashes: according to Croat sources, they were triggered by the removal of a Yugoslav flag by two officers from Puglia.
+The incident occurred in Ivanko Shipyard where a crowd had gathered to celebrate the birthday of Peter I, the king of the Kingdom of Serbs, Croats and Slovenes.
+According to Italian sources, they were started by people who had just attended to a conference held by a Croat nationalist.